Cyberdad247/I-Creations/firebase_integration_architecture.md

 ### 2. Integration Layer

-The Firebase Integration Layer will serve as the bridge between the Creation AI Ecosystem and Firebase Studio services.
+The Firebase Integration Layer will serve as the bridge between the Creation AI Ecosystem, the Agent Visual Builder and Firebase Studio services.
 This layer will:

 - Handle authentication state management
 - Provide data adapters for database operations